3scale/3scale-istio-adapter/3scaleAdapter/DEVEL.md

 make mixer
 ```

-### Test the adapter!
+### Test the adapter

 Run `mixc` with the desired request.path:

 ```
 mixc check -s request.path="/thepath?user_key=XXXXXXXXXXXXXXXXXXXXXXX"
 ```

 With this, you should be able to simulate the istio -> mixer -> adapter -> 3scale path.